How to avoid inheritance tax: 14 Essential steps

 However, from 5 August 2013, ISAs can now include shares quoted on the Alternative Investment Market (AIM), some of which qualify for BPR and, in some cases, the Enterprise Investment Scheme.

-The current maximum ISA investment is £20,000 per annum, and so this could prove an effective method for investors to allocate capital to this tax-efficient scheme and, after two years, qualify for IHT exemption on the value of their ISA.
+The current maximum ISA investment is £20,000 per annum, so this could prove an effective method for investors to allocate capital to this tax-efficient scheme and, after two years, qualify for IHT exemption on the value of their ISA.

 Practical Inheritance Tax Tip: